awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  After you upgrade to Aurora MySQL 1\.23 or 2\.09 and higher, you can take advantage of the following features\.
 These features aren't available to parallel query clusters running older Aurora MySQL versions\.
 +  Performance Insights\.
 For more information, see [Using Amazon RDS Performance Insights](USER_PerfInsights.md)\.
 +  Backtracking\.
-For more information, see [Backtracking an Aurora DB Cluster](AuroraMySQL.Managing.Backtrack.md)\.
+For more information, see [Backtracking an Aurora DB cluster](AuroraMySQL.Managing.Backtrack.md)\.
 +  Stopping and starting the cluster\.
-For more information, see [Stopping and Starting an Amazon Aurora DB Cluster](aurora-cluster-stop-start.md)\.
+For more information, see [Stopping and starting an Amazon Aurora DB cluster](aurora-cluster-stop-start.md)\.

-## Performance Tuning for Parallel Query<a name="aurora-mysql-parallel-query-performance"></a>
+## Performance tuning for parallel query<a name="aurora-mysql-parallel-query-performance"></a>

  To manage the performance of a workload with parallel query, make sure that parallel query is used for the queries where this optimization helps the most\.

  To do so, you can do the following:
 +  Make sure that your biggest tables are compatible with parallel query\.
 You might change table properties or recreate some tables so that queries for those tables can take advantage of the parallel query optimization\.
-To learn how, see [Creating Schema Objects to Take Advantage of Parallel Query](#aurora-mysql-parallel-query-tables)\.
+To learn how, see [Creating schema objects to take advantage of parallel query](#aurora-mysql-parallel-query-tables)\.
 +  Monitor which queries use parallel query\.
-To learn how, see [Monitoring Parallel Query](#aurora-mysql-parallel-query-monitoring)\.
+To learn how, see [Monitoring parallel query](#aurora-mysql-parallel-query-monitoring)\.
 +  Verify that parallel query is being used for the most data\-intensive and long\-running queries, and with the right level of concurrency for your workload\.
-To learn how, see [Verifying Which Statements Use Parallel Query](#aurora-mysql-parallel-query-verifying)\.
+To learn how, see [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying)\.
 +  Fine\-tune your SQL code to enable parallel query to apply to the queries that you expect\.
-To learn how, see [How Parallel Query Works with SQL Constructs](#aurora-mysql-parallel-query-sql)\.
+To learn how, see [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

-## Creating Schema Objects to Take Advantage of Parallel Query<a name="aurora-mysql-parallel-query-tables"></a>
+## Creating schema objects to take advantage of parallel query<a name="aurora-mysql-parallel-query-tables"></a>

  Before you create or modify tables that you plan to use for parallel query, make sure to familiarize yourself with the requirements described in [Prerequisites](#aurora-mysql-parallel-query-prereqs) and [Limitations](#aurora-mysql-parallel-query-limitations)\.